5d Die 1

 very faint age marks affecting a few top perfs but more obvious on the reverse.

-The right hand stamp has a superb example of the listed variety,
+The right hand stamp is a superb example of the listed variety,

 Spec K30b, 'Double Frame Line at Left, Head Plate 5, Row 20/12'.